Plane Crashes into House or Building

 regulations in these accidents would imply.
 In our experience, after a

-consequences are potentially as far reaching for those on the ground as
+are potentially as far reaching for those on the ground as those aboard

 The legal options for the airplane passengers as well as those harmed on

 the ground can be difficult to navigate, and discovering all the parties

 responsible for these incidents can be more daunting than meets the eye.

 Whether the victim is the pilot, passenger or a person on the ground that